Discipline and Dismissal Regular Staff Employees

 - provide a record of the disciplinary action.

 Any written reprimand or letter of suspension will be signed by the supervisor and the employee.
 The employee's signature will acknowledge receipt of the document but may not necessarily indicate agreement with the action.
 If the employee refuses to sign, the supervisor may note on the employee's signature block that the employee refused to sign.

 A copy of any written reprimand, letter of suspension, or notice of termination will be placed in the employee's official personnel file in the Human Resources Department.

 Authorization and prior approval.
-Supervisors may authorize suspension or dismissal after receiving approval from the appropriate cabinet level supervisor, vice president and the Director, Human Resources/Equal Opportunity/Title IX Coordinator (the HR Director), or their designees.
+Supervisors may authorize suspension or dismissal after receiving approval from the appropriate cabinet level supervisor, vice president and the Director, Human Resources (the HR Director), or their designees.
 For disciplinary purposes, the level of discipline will be appropriate to the offense.
 Suspensions without pay may not exceed ten (10) working days.
 For exempt employees, suspensions without pay must be in increments of five (5) working days, in compliance with FLSA regulations.

 The university has the right to discipline or terminate a regular staff employee for adequate cause.
 Each case is evaluated on its own set of circumstances.
 The following list of infractions may result in disciplinary action, up to and including dismissal.
 This list is not all-inclusive.

 - Repeated or flagrant acts of inefficiency, incompetence, or negligence in performance of duties.